Gabri Martínez

-Gabriel "Gabri" Martínez Aguilera (born 22 January 2003) is a Spanish footballer who plays as a forward for CD San Fernando, on loan from Girona FC.
+Gabriel "Gabri" Martínez Aguilera (born 22 January 2003) is a Spanish professional footballer who plays as a forward for Primeira Liga club SC Braga.

 Club career

 Born in Sant Fost de Campsentelles, Barcelona, Catalonia, Martínez joined FC Barcelona's La Masia in 2012, from CF Martorelles.
 After leaving Barça in 2016, he played for two years for CF Damm before finishing his formation with Girona FC.

 Martínez made his senior debut with the reserves on 10 January 2021, playing the last 19 minutes of a 0–0 Tercera División home draw against Cerdanyola del Vallès FC.
 He made his first team debut on 22 August, coming on as a second-half substitute for fellow youth graduate Gerard Gumbau in a 0–0 home draw against UD Las Palmas in the Segunda División championship.